Document Guide — Police Clearance

 Two Routes — Translator-Certified vs. Notary-Verified

 Authentication route and translation requirements differ by destination country.
-The United States and the United Kingdom generally use Route A — Translator-Certified Route.
+The United States and the United Kingdom often use Route A — Translator-Certified Route, depending on the receiving authority's instructions.
 Singapore, New Zealand, and the Philippines may request Route B — Notary-Verified Route, depending on the visa category and receiving authority.
 In all cases, the sealed envelope should be preserved.

 🇺🇸